spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ![Transition Execution Flow Launch-Config-Complete](images/SCDF-composed-task-transition-launch-completed.png)

-Now that it has been executed let’s verify that path `COMPLETED` was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
+Now that it has been executed let’s verify that path `COMPLETED` was actually followed and this can be done by pressing the `Task executions` tab located on the left side of the page:
 ![Transition Execution Flow Launch-CompleteList](images/SCDF-composed-task-transition-launch-completed-list.png)

 ####Task Arguments and Parameters

 Wait a minute…​ What is all that stuff I put in the command line?
 So for this example we wanted to show how to use both command line args and properties.
 We used the arguments to establish the properties for the `Composed Task Runner`:

-1. `--increment-instance-enabled=true` By default a composed task definition can only be executed once if it completes successfully.
-You are allowed to restart a failed composed task however.
-Spring Cloud Data Flow does allow a user to re-execute a composed task.
-This can be done by setting this property to `true`.
 1. `--interval-time-between-checks=1000` states that the `Composed Task Runner` will wait 1 second between checks to make sure that a task is complete (the default is 10 seconds).

 More can be read about the sections of a property and the different property types [here](#passing-properties)